 Applications for Sixth Form

-Applications for places in the Sixth Form (Year 12) should be made on a form available from the school.
-The Sixth Form application form is available on the Kings Priory School website at kingsprioryschool.co.uk
+Applications for places in the Sixth Form (Year 12) should be made on a form available from the School.
+The Sixth Form application form is available on the Kings Priory School website.

 Procedures where the school is oversubscribed